flybayer/co.base/docs/FAQ.md

 If you want to use Cloud, Plane, or Navigation, and you want to copy-paste code from this repository:

 - For everything imported from '@aven/\*' this will need to be installed from npm, but currently it is not published there!
+(This is why we reccomend forking this repo)
 - The code in this repo imports from '@rn', and in your application, it will import from 'react-native' or 'react-native-web'

-## What happens if I'm using a different version?
+## What happens if I'm using different versions?

-The main reason you just start to use Aven is because you won't have any compatibility issues.
-This is the supported way
+This respository aims to provide a working and mostly up-to-date set of dependencies for you.

+If you want to manage versions yourself, you can take guidance from the package.json of this repo, in the commit of the code you need grab.

-You are welcome to test other versions.
+You are welcome to test other versions and report problems that you find.

 ## What is the main difference between react and aven navigations?